22-acre site is part of riverfront project

 Riverfront access also figured promi- nently.
 Wilder, a grandson of

-slaves, has mentioned waterside exhibits that could include a slave ship
+slaves, has mentioned waterside exhibits that could include a slave

 reproduction and re-creation of the cramped quarters Africans endured